Sonal-Gond/Vapi-Inbound-Outbound-Workflow-/README.md

 - Under Server URL, paste your n8n inbound webhook URL: (vapi does not accept localhost url so convert localhost n8n webhook url to public using ngrok by following below steps of ngrok) https://abc123.ngrok-free.app/webhook-test/vapi-inbound
 - Click Save

+**2. Assistant - configuration:**
+- Goto Assistant -> Create assistant
+- Copy the assistant id -> You will use it in outbound flow